Energy Efficient Cooling and Air Conditioning Tips

 Smoke Pollution

-If your HVAC system has a recirculation mode, be sure to switch off when you are in a smokey environment.
-This will allow the system eliminate the smoke outside rather than returning it to inside.
-If you have ducts in your building connected to areas that can produce high concentrations of pollutants, like parking garages that are attached to the building and loading docks, be sure that those ducts are separate from the rest of the duct system.
+If your HVAC system has a recirculation mode, be sure to turn off the recirculation mode during smoke conditions.
+This allows the system to eliminate the smoke outside rather than returning it to inside.
+If you have ducts in your building which connect to areas that can have high concentrations of pollutants, like attached parking garages and loading docks, you should be sure that those ducts are separated from the rest of the duct system.

-The EPA suggests changing your HVAC filters more frequently during times of smoke to ensure that they are effective in removing the toxins from the air inside.
-Choose a filter with a minimum efficiency reporting value (MERV) of 13 or more, since these filters are specifically designed to remove the smoke and other gaseous air pollutants.
+The EPA suggests that you change your HVAC filters more frequently when you are in a smokey environment to ensure that they are removing pollutants from the air in your home.
+Choose a filter with an efficiency reporting value (MERV) of 13 or greater, as these filters are designed to remove the smoke and other gaseous air contaminants.

 Supercooling